NNPDF/nnpdf/doc/sphinx/source/vp/upload.md

 The `vp-upload` script
 ----------------------

-The `vp-upload` script upload completed results to the NNPDF server, such as reports and fits.
+The `vp-upload` script uploads completed results to the NNPDF server, such as reports and fits.
 To upload a completed `validphys` report, use
 ```
 vp-upload <output folder>
 ```
 The output folder is expected to contain the [metadata](#metadata) (e.g. in the form of a `meta.yaml` file).
-It it doesn't exist or you want to upload and index arbitrary files, use the [`wiki-upload` command](#the-wiki-upload-script).
+If it doesn't exist or you want to upload and index arbitrary files, use the [`wiki-upload` command](#the-wiki-upload-script).

 ```eval_rst